diffTed/strapi/MEDUSA_INTEGRATION.md

 ## Security Notes

-- Both `medusa_id` and `medusa_status` fields are protected from admin panel modifications
+- Both `medusa_id` and `medusa_status` fields are read-only in the admin panel
 - Consider adding authentication to the custom endpoints in production
 - Use API tokens for automated synchronization processes
-- Content managers can view the status but cannot change it directly
+- Content managers can view the fields but cannot edit them directly

 ## Future Enhancements